-The Mazda R26B had the distinction of being the only engine made by a Japanese manufacturer to win the 24 Hours of Le Mans outright, which must have had Mazda engineers jumping on the phone and screaming, "I told you so!" to everyone they could reach.
+The Mazda R26B has the distinction of being the only engine made by a Japanese manufacturer to win the 24 Hours of Le Mans outright.
 In 1991, Mazda faced frequent criticism of the Wankel rotary engine as an unreliable gas guzzler.

 To silence the naysayers, Mazda set their sights on winning Le Mans.
 Calling upon the foundation

 laid by its 4-rotor predecessor, the 13J-M, Mazda added a number of

 refinements and racing-derived features.
 These included intake ports on